 Pick social networks that commonly host your target audience, then create groups or pages there and start to promote them.
 Use social media to regularly publish news related to your company and the product, place the product images and announcing the coming opening.

-Throw a competition and give small gifts as prizes, enticing potential buyers to try out your products before your store’s opening.
+Throw a contest and give small prizes, enticing potential buyers to try out your products before your store’s opening.

 In addition to social network activity, it’s important to have a